 If we need to extract or decompress the archives, commands will be,

-To extract the contents of a simple tar archive, command is
+To extract the contents of a simple tar archive, the command is

 $ tar -xvf output.tar

-To extract the content of a gzip tar archive, command is
+To extract the content of a gzip tar archive, the command is

 $ tar -zxvf output.tar.gz

-To extract the content of Bzip2 archive, command is
+To extract the content of the Bzip2 archive, the command is

 $ tar -jxvf output.tar.gz2

-That’s it guys, we now end this tutorial on how to compress & decompress using tar command.
+That’s it guys, we now end this tutorial on some common Tar command Examples in Linux to compress or decompress files.
 I hope these tar command examples were informative to you guys, please do leave your valuable comments or suggestions using the comment box below.